Grant Kraemer

-Grant Kraemer (born March 4, 1996) is an American professional Canadian football quarterback who is currently a free agent.
+Grant Kraemer (born March 4, 1996) is an American former professional football quarterback.

-Early life and high school
+Early life

 Kraemer was born in Northridge, California and attended Notre Dame High School in Sherman Oaks, California where his father, Jeff, was an assistant football coach.

 College career

 Kraemer began his collegiate career at Tufts University before transferring to Glendale Community College after redshirting his freshman season.
 He completed 64 of 126 passes for 1,010 yards and eight touchdowns before breaking his arm in his only season with the Vaqueros.
 After the season Kraemer transferred to Drake University.

 Kraemer was a three year starter for the Drake Bulldogs.
 He was named honorable mention All-Pioneer Football League after completing 174 of 289 pass attempts for 2,616 yards and 20 touchdowns.
 As a senior, Kraemer passed for 2,482 yards and 25 touchdowns.
 Kraemer finished his Drake career with 7,722 yards and 71 touchdowns.